-This is not the first piece I written where I dared to mention the “T” word: tourniquet.
-Over the last several years I’ve penned a number of reviews mentioning life-saving, medial trauma training and gear available to U.S. Military troops, law enforcement officers, and citizens alike.
-These reviews were not published in the “Ladies Home Journal” or “Cat Fancy”, they were printed in paper and electronic media geared toward the meat-eater.
+This is not the first piece I have written where I dared to mention the “T” word: tourniquet.
+Over the last several years I’ve penned a number of reviews mentioning life-saving, medical trauma training and gear available to U.S. Military troops, law enforcement officers, and citizens alike.
+These reviews were not published in the “Ladies Home Journal” or “Cat Fancy”, they were printed in the paper and electronic media geared toward the meat-eater.
 Despite this attempt to target the correct audience, I’ve experienced such a cacophony of whining, moaning, and lame excuse offering that I can no longer hold it in.

 Willing to Kill but not Heal

 For every single review written that addresses Tactical Combat Casualty Care or what I call “Beyond the Band-Aid” training, there are one hundred more written by myriad authors and bloggers extolling the virtues of this firearm or that as the greatest “man-stopper”.
-Personal defense ammunition is promoted for expansion qualities, wound cavity, “energy transfer”, and, of course our favorite “stopping power”.
+Personal defense ammunition is promoted for expansion qualities, wound cavity, “energy transfer”, and, of course, our favorite “stopping power”.

 Were society’s sheep to happen on any of these gun and ammo articles they would likely faint away from shock.
 But the choir embraces them.
-They memorize the paragraphs and regurgitate the words in future gun shop or shooting range conversations.
+They memorize the paragraphs and regurgitate the words in a future gun shop or shooting range conversations.
 Never does it occur to these folks to pen a letter to the editor or “blog” their disgust about the author’s discussion of lethal force or for implying that one man might be forced to kill another man, let alone recommend the best tool for doing so.
 These issues don’t give them a moment of pause.

 However, when these same steely-eyed, gun show killers stumble upon an article that mentions the words tourniquet, pressure dressing, nasal airway, or chest decompression needle they become apoplectic.
 When the suggestion is made that a citizen, given a nominal amount of professional training can be equipped to stop a life-threatening injury and stabilize a trauma victim until the professionals arrive, they are beside themselves with disbelief.

-The excuses are innumerable and not based on logic or experience but emotion and preconceived notions and flat out misconception.
-Many will fall back on the decades old “ABC” patient assessment taught by the American Red Cross.
+The excuses are innumerable and not based on logic or experience but emotion and preconceived notions and flat-out misconception.
+Many will fall back on the decades-old “ABC” patient assessment taught by the American Red Cross.
 I like the Red Cross and I was one of their instructors many years ago.
 I’ve been certified and re-certified in “Family First Aid”, CPR and the Heimlich maneuver more times than I can remember starting back in Junior High School.

 Guess what?
 The CPR I was taught in Jr. High in 1981, don’t laugh, is not the same as the CPR taught today.
 It has been updated and modified, numerous times.
 Telling me that you were in the Army in 1987 and they told you never to use a tourniquet or “only as a last resort after all other means had failed” does not impress me.

 By the same token, relating that you are an Intergalactically Certified EMT (cue Beastie Boys music) and that your S.O.P. expressly forbids the use of a tourniquet except as last resort again does not blow up my skirt.
-You show up on scene with an Emergency Room on wheels.
+You show up on the scene with an Emergency Room on wheels.
 You have a huge backpack full of medical goodies and a buddy or two to help you use it all.

 All the naysayers, the Monday Morning quarterbacks, and disapproving civilian medics are completely missing the point of the exercise.
-That point being a trained individual using readily available and easy to carry material (no whole blood, IV fluid, pumps, masks, O2 etc.) to stop-gap a genuine life-threatening injury until professional medical personnel can arrive.
+That point being a trained individual using readily available and easy-to-carry material (no whole blood, IV fluid, pumps, masks, O2, etc.) to stop-gap a genuine life-threatening injury until professional medical personnel can arrive.
 “I don’t need to learn that, emergency medicine is best left to the trained professionals”.
 That is exactly what the sheep say about defending yourself with a gun.
 Leave it to “professionals”.

 Reality, Not Fantasy

-Right now on planet Earth there are innumerable men and women walking around above ground because of the Tactical Combat Casualty Care (TCCC) program.
-Men and women are alive that somehow, by the grace of God, survived the physical and emotional distress of have a tourniquet stop an arterial bleeding injury while they awaited transport to a trauma center.
+Right now on planet Earth, there are innumerable men and women walking around above ground because of the Tactical Combat Casualty Care (TCCC) program.
+Men and women are alive that somehow, by the grace of God, survived the physical and emotional distress of having a tourniquet stop an arterial bleeding injury while they awaited transport to a trauma center.
 And, many have all FOUR limbs to boot.
 American servicemen are with their families today because another trooper, not a doctor or medic, kept an airway open by putting a tube into their nose or stopped a tension pneumothorax from killing them by relieving the pressure with a big, scary needle.

 What does all this have to do with stateside medical care or “Beyond the Band-Aid” training?
 It’s no more difficult than understanding that a severed artery in Iraq and a severed artery in Tampa, Florida have the same result; the death of the victim in minutes, two to three, not five or ten.
-High speed vehicle crashes often produce partial or complete amputations.
+High-speed vehicle crashes often produce partial or complete amputations.
 If an artery in the victim’s arm or leg is compromised only those at the scene will have any chance of saving their lives.
 The ambulance crew five to ten minutes away cannot arrive in time to stop a true life-threatening bleeding injury.
 But you could.

 When Seconds Count Police (and EMT’s) are Just Minutes Away

 For those of you who carry a gun for self-preservation, congratulations, you are doing the right thing.
 You must understand that even if you win the gunfight you can end up bleeding.
 I have a close friend who won his gunfight but still ended up with a bullet in the upper chest.
 The good guys can bleed too.
-How would you feel if you stopped an assault by a crazed drug-addict only to discover that your wife, husband, or child now lay critically wounded at your feet and there is nothing you can do but hold their hand and pray for an ambulance?
+How would you feel if you stopped an assault by a crazed drug addict only to discover that your wife, husband, or child now lay critically wounded at your feet and there is nothing you can do but hold their hand and pray for an ambulance?